 Neither child support nor spousal support are necessarily permanent or long term.
 Child support can be modified anytime there is a significant change of circumstance that has taken place.
 Spousal support can similarly be modified upon a similar showing.

-Divorce in California – Community Property Division and Separate Property Contentions
+Community Property Division and Separate Property Contentions

 There is a common conception that California community property law requires every asset to be split 50-50 in a divorce case and this is not correct.
 While assets that are community property are generally split 50-50, even community property assets can result in an unequal division.